isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

 *   This is a 3-day course for newly appointed HOD/CCE or SH/CCE.
 The course aims to support HOD/CCE or SH/CCE in:
-    \-gaining a deeper understanding of their role
+    \-gaining a deeper understanding of their role&nbsp;
     \-learning enablers and strategies to lead their teachers in enacting CCE and 'making every school experience a CCE lesson'
     \-collaborate with the school's Student Development Team to bring about a coherent CCE learning experience for their students.
 *   Trainers will be engaging HOD/CCE and SH/CCE participants through a range of modalities that include self-directed reading, mini-lectures, group discussions, practice of skills and deep reflection.